Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Proof Sketches

 where $\mX = \mat(\tX)$.
-The most challenging part in the proof of Theorem~\ref{thm:initial} lies in the derivation of inequality~\eqref{eq:proof_4_gap}, in which the proof of \cite{gao2018community} is no longer applicable due to different angle gap assumption in our dTBM.
-We develop the extra padding technique in Lemma~\ref{lem:pad} and balance assumption~\eqref{eq:degree} to derive~\eqref{eq:proof_4_gap}.
-Last, we finish the proof of Theorem~\ref{thm:initial} by showing the third inequality of~\eqref{eq:proof_4} using \citet[Proposition 1]{han2020exact}.
+The most challenging part in the proof of Theorem~\ref{thm:initial} lies in the derivation of inequality~\eqref{eq:proof_4_gap} (or the proof of Lemma~\ref{lem:angle_gap_x}), in which the proof of \cite{gao2018community} is no longer applicable due to different angle gap assumption in our dTBM.
+To address the angle gap notion, we develop the extra padding technique in Lemma~\ref{lem:pad} and balance assumption~\eqref{eq:degree}.
+Last, we finish the proof of Theorem~\ref{thm:initial} by showing the third inequality of~\eqref{eq:proof_4} using \citet[Proposition 1]{han2022exact}.

-\subsection{Proof sketch of Theorem 5}
+\subsection{Proof sketch of Theorem~\ref{thm:refinement}}

-The proof of Theorem~\ref{thm:refinement} is inspired by the proof idea of \citet[Theorem 2]{han2020exact}.
+The proof of Theorem~\ref{thm:refinement} is inspired by the proof idea of \citet[Theorem 2]{han2022exact}.
 We develop extra polar-coordinate based techniques with angle gap characterization to address the nuisance degree heterogeneity.
-We introduce an intermediate quantity called misclustering loss
+Recall the intermediate quantity, misclustering loss, defined in~\eqref{eq:defnofL}